Peterenterprise298/documentation/content/applications/hr/referrals.rst

 Click the :guilabel:`Email a friend` button at the bottom of the screen.
 A :guilabel:`Send Job Offer by Mail` pop-up window appears.

-Enter the email address(es) in the :guilabel:`Email` line.
+Enter the email address in the :guilabel:`Email` line.
 The email can be sent to multiple recipients, simply enter a comma followed by a single space after each email address.
 The :guilabel:`Subject` is pre-configured with `Job for you`, but can be edited.